“How can you know where you’re going

 I will plan future trips with them to Singapore, and even China, not as tourists but as sons returning home.

-I will discuss current events, showing how our heritage gives us unique perspectives on world events.
+I will discuss current events and show how our heritage gives us unique perspectives on them.

-I will continue to write here and share my thoughts.
+I will continue writing here and sharing my thoughts.
 And hope that one day, they will make it a habit to read them.

 The Wisdom of Letting Go